General Scholarship FAQs

 -

-- VHA dba MSHF directors, officers, employees, members of the Program Committee (including non-voting community members), and their family members.
+- VHA dba MSHF directors members, officers, employees, members of the Program Committee (including non-voting community members), and their family members.

 - Mat-Su Regional Medical Center Board of Directors members and their family members.